daoch4n/qa-bot-gemini/README.md

   - Secret: the API key you just got from https://aistudio.google.com/
 - It will automatically run on every pull request creation , update and reopen
 - Detailed review feedback will be generated on completion with `Resolve conversation` button along with AI-actionable JSON report auto-commited to your repo `/reviews/` folder in case you'd like to delegate bugfixing to another agent
+- Also uses JSON file in question to load previous comments from last run for better context

 ### See it in action 🪄 : [https://github.com/dtub/DaokoTube](https://github.com/dtub/DaokoTube/pulls?q=is%3Apr+is%3Aclosed)
 ### Inspired by https://github.com/truongnh1992/gemini-ai-code-reviewer
+Differences:
+- Batches hunks related to same files to optimize rate limiting
+- Makes use of Gemini 1 million tokens context window by attaching whole file together with changes for better context
+- Loads previous comments on PR update for better context
+- Optimized diff parsing algoritm that work better with GitHub (maybe)